Who is a 'Truant?'

 - Family emergency

-A child at compulsory attendance age who has accumulated 5% or more unexcused absences of the previous 180 regular attendance days.
+A child subject to compulsory school attendance who is absent without valid cause from such attendance for 5% or more of the previous 180 regular attendance days..

 Truancy Petition Steps